 Do we get paid for the time spent studying for the test?

 Did you get paid to study in college?
-I guess you took student loan to pay them instead.
+I guess you took student loans to pay them instead.

 You got in to debt to get a degree that won’t or didn’t get you a decent job.